MyAgencyValue logoMyAgencyValue

 The fastest cut at agency value applies a revenue multiple sized to the book's archetype.
 Personal-lines-heavy commodity books trade in the 1.5–2.0x range; balanced books in the 2.0–2.5x range; commercial-lines specialty books in the 2.5–3.0x range; and premium specialty books with 95%+ retention reach 3.0–3.5x.
 Retention adjustments push the applied multiple up or down by a quarter-turn.

-Tier 2 (in development): EBITDA triangulation
+Tier 2: EBITDA triangulation

 Tier 2 layers a size-tiered EBITDA multiple on top of the revenue method, applies a pro forma normalization (owner comp at market, capped T&E, restored pension), and runs a quality-band adjustment of ±1.5x across eight factors: retention, growth trend, margin, book composition, producer concentration, account concentration, agency management system, and transition plan.